kiwidamien/StackedTurtles/content/prevent_large_commits.md

 ## Making this the default

 How can you make this the default for new repos on your system?
-There are a couple of steps:
+Here are the steps:

-1. Create the directory `~/.git_hooks/` in your home directory (this is not a reserved name, you can put this directory where you would like)
+* Create the directory `~/.git_hooks/` in your home directory (this is not a reserved name, you can put this directory where you would like)
 ```bash
 $ mkdir ~/.git_hooks/
 ```
-2. Copy the `pre-commit` hook to `~/.git_hooks`
+* Copy the `pre-commit` hook to `~/.git_hooks`
-3. Run `git config` to tell git this is where you hooks live (so it looks here instead of `.git/hooks` in your current repo)
+* Run `git config` to tell git this is where you hooks live (so it looks here instead of `.git/hooks` in your current repo)
 ```bash
 $ git config --global core.hooksPath ~/.git_hooks/
 ```